JustinBeckwith/justinbeckwith.github.io/_posts/2015-01-04-comparing-go-and-dotnet.md

 published: true
 featuredImage: "/images/2015/comparing-go-and-dotnet/gopher.png"
 excerpt: >
     I like to use the holiday break as a time to hang out with the family, disconnect from work, and learn about something new.
 I've been writing a lot of JavaScript lately, so I wanted to try something different.
-I decided to check out <a href="https://golang.org/" target="_blank">golang</a>.
+I decided to check out <a href="https://golang.org/" target="_blank" rel="noopener">golang</a>.
 I found myself wanting to understand Go in terms of what I already know about .NET and nodejs, and wishing there was a guide to bridge those gaps.
 My goal is to make it easier for those coming from a .NET background to understand Go, and get a feel for how it relates to similar concepts in the .NET world.
 ---

 !["The gopher image is Creative Commons Attributions 3.0 licensed.
 Credit Renee French."](/images/2015/comparing-go-and-dotnet/gopher.png "The gopher image is Creative Commons Attributions 3.0 licensed.
 Credit Renee French.")